 It’s a Match!

-Of course, every time you upload a project, the system looks up your translation memory for any previously translated similar or identical sentences.
+Of course, every time you upload a project, the system looks up your TM for any previously translated similar or identical sentences.
 The degree of match between the source segment and a translation memory segment is expressed as a percentage figure:

 #1.
-Context Match – These are already translated sentences in the translation memory, which are in the same context as your new texts.
+Context Match – These are already translated sentences in the TM, which are in the same context as your new texts.
 So, the sentence needs to be a 100% match (please, see below), and the sentence before and after that sentence needs to be the same as in the previous translation project.
 Context matches are usually larger parts of your document which were previously translated, in other documents.

 #2.
-100% Match – If the content of a translation memory segment matches the source segment exactly, that is a 100% match.
+100% Match – If the content of a TM segment matches the source segment exactly, that is a 100% match.

 To qualify as a 100% match, the entire content (all characters and character formatting) of both the source document segment and the translation memory segment must match exactly.